 $39.99

-Codeage Grass Fed Beef Organs supplement offers a combination of beef liver, heart, kidney, pancreas, and spleen from grass-fed, grass-finished, and pasture-raised Argentinian beef.
-This superfood and beef organs glandular supplement is freeze-dried, non-defatted, and desiccated to help preserve the vitamins, minerals, and nutrients in different meat organs.*
+Codeage Grass Fed Beef Organs supplement combines beef liver, heart, kidney, pancreas, and spleen sourced from grass-fed, grass-finished, and pasture-raised beef.
+This supplement is freeze-dried, non-defatted, and desiccated, aiming to preserve the nutrients found in different meat organs.

-• Codeage Grass Fed Beef Organs supplement offers grass-fed beef liver, heart, kidney, pancreas, and spleen in an all-in-one supplement formula.
-This superfood supplement is freeze-dried, non-defatted, and desiccated.
+• Codeage Grass Fed Beef Organs supplement offers a blend of grass-fed beef liver, heart, kidney, pancreas, and spleen in a convenient, all-in-one formula.
+The ingredients are freeze-dried, non-defatted, and desiccated.

-• This beef and meat organs supplement may offer a source of vitamins and nutrients derived from beef organs.
-These may include vitamin A, B2, B6, B12, folate, choline, iron, zinc, copper, phosphorus, selenium, hyaluronic acid, pantothenic acid, potassium, and peptides.
+• These beef organs may provide vitamins and nutrients naturally present in beef, including vitamin A, B2, B6, B12, folate, choline, iron, zinc, copper, phosphorus, selenium, hyaluronic acid, pantothenic acid, potassium, and peptides.

-• Codeage Grass-Fed Beef Organs is manufactured in the USA with global ingredients in a cGMP-certified facility for quality and purity.
+• Manufactured in the USA with globally sourced ingredients in a cGMP-certified facility for quality and purity.

 Learn More